cozette-brown/ELA-Tutor-Agent-System-Prompting-Experiment/README.md

 # ELA-Tutor-Agent-System-Prompting-Experiment
 This repository contains the files associated with experiment to use system prompting to transform an AI assistant (Claude, ChatGPT, or Gemini) into a specialized English Language Arts (ELA) tutor that can conduct a conversation about a given text with middle school students (U.S. Grades 6-8).
+This specialized tutoring assistant is called "Reid."

 ## Context
 A central goal in secondary English Language Arts (ELA) education is to help students reach a benchmark proficiency level in reading comprehension, critical literary analysis, and written communication skills.
 As of 2024, however, the percentage of eighth-grade students who performed at or above the national proficiency benchmark in the U.S. was just 30%.
 This indicates an urgent need to improve ELA education, which is the goal of many dedicated teachers.